corona-warn-app/cwa-server/docs/distribution.md

 ### Threading

 The upload operations are being run in multiple threads to increase performance.
-The number of threads is defined in the [`application.yaml`](https://github.com/corona-warn-app/cwa-server/blob/master/services/distribution/src/main/resources/application.yaml#L54).
+The number of threads is defined in the application configuration.
 SpringBoot's `ThreadPoolTaskExecutor` is used to create and manage the threads.
 Each upload operation will be submitted as a single task, which then will be distributed across the available threads.
 Once all threads are submitted, the logic checks, whether all threads are finished before shutting down the Thread Pool.
 If errors are thrown, there are handled like explained in the next section.

 ### Error Handling

 To make the distribution service as resilient as possible two error handling measures were have been introduced.

-The first one being SpringBoot's Retry logic, which is applied to all S3 operations with the number of retries being specified in the ['application.yaml'](https://github.com/corona-warn-app/cwa-server/blob/master/services/distribution/src/main/resources/application.yaml#L51).
+The first one being SpringBoot's Retry logic, which is applied to all S3 operations with the number of retries being specified in the application configuration.
 This results in SpringBoot retrying the operation up to three times, with a two second pause in between.

+The second part will catch operations, that have failed even after retrying them through SpringBoot's Retry logic.
+If more than five uploads fail (can be configured in the application configuration) the program will terminate with an error, if less than five operations have failed so far the error will just be logged to console, but the upload will continue.

+The error handling is designed to handle intermediate errors, like short connection problems.
+If too many operations fail it is safe to assume, that a bigger problem is occuring and that subsequent operations will also fail.
+In this case the program is terminated to prevent unnecessary load.